6 Things I Wish Existed for Every Lacrosse Goalie

 In 1998 the best goalie head on the market looked like this:

-Fast forward 19 years and the best goalie head (depending on who you ask of course) now looks like this:
+Fast forward 19 years to 2017 and the best goalie head (depending on who you ask of course) now looks like this:

 If you’re searching for the difference, stop.
 The STX Eclipse that came out in 1998 is still the best goalie head in today’s game in my opinion.
 (Full head debate here).